duplys/duplys.github.io/_drafts/2020-07-06-mediawiki-with-microk8s.blog.markdown

 ubuntu@ubuntu:~/mediawiki$
 ```

+## Verifying the Intermediate Result
-OK, so let's try to query our newly created service using `curl` command line tool directly on the Raspberry Pi:
+We can now check our MediaWiki Service and Deployment using the `curl` command line tool directly on the Raspberry Pi:

 ```shell
 ubuntu@ubuntu:~/mediawiki$ curl http://127.0.0.1:32681